 In Foundation Relations, a nonprofit sustains contact and partnerships with foundations, which are organizations charged with regularly donating funds.
 Where annual fund donations are often small but unrestricted (i.e., used for any purpose) and major gifts are restricted but large, funds from foundations are often moderately restricted (i.e., used according to the foundation’s mission) and moderately sized.

 Where to Go to Learn More

-Second, the Association of Fundraising Professionals and the Association of Professional Researchers for Advancement are the field’s central professional organizations and offer good overviews of Development on their websites.
+The Association of Fundraising Professionals and the Association of Professional Researchers for Advancement are the field’s central professional organizations and offer good overviews of Development on their websites.
 The Chronicle of Philanthropy is the industry’s central publication and features a “foundation giving” section.
 The National Council of Nonprofits’s Fundraising page offers overviews of the legal and tax structures of charitable giving, tips on donor relations and online fundraising, and links to other resources.
-You can also purchase a 1-year, $25 student membership to CASE and gain access to its Currents and BriefCASE articles on Corporate & Foundation Relations and Career & Professional Development, which describe recent foundations’ efforts and insight into paths in and planning for a career in development.

 Where to Go to Find a Job

-Check out the Jobs page of the Philanthropy News Digest (a service of The Foundation Center), the Careers page of the National Council of Nonprofits, CASE’s Job Seekers page (for foundations relations jobs; no student membership required) and the related CASE Virtual Career Fair, The Chronicle of Philanthrophy’s Jobs page, OpportunityKnocks.org’s resources for job seekers, and Idealist.org’s pages for jobs and internships.
+Check out the Jobs page of the Philanthropy News Digest (a service of The Foundation Center), the Careers page of the National Council of Nonprofits, CASE’s Job Seekers page (for foundations relations jobs; no student membership required), The Chronicle of Philanthropy’s Jobs page, WorkForGood.org’s resources for job seekers, and Idealist.org’s pages for jobs and internships.